phurbasherpa00/Analysis/README.md

 # Analysis

-The purpose of the Project is to Create Business reports, View and stored Procedure to access important hostiptal Data much more conveniently.
+The purpose of the Project is to Create Business reports, View and stored Procedure to access important hospital Data much more conveniently.

 In this Document there are business reports which helps the hospital system find different important data and information about the hospital.